dennisreimann/uiengine/docs/design-tokens.md

 The color type supports the following attributes:

 - `name`: The color name
-- `value`: The CSS to render the font
+- `value`: The CSS value of the color
 - `text`: An optional text for the sample.
 Defaults to "The quick brown fox jumps over the lazy dog"
 - `variable`
 - `reference`